sirmick/alfrd/README.md

-# AI Document Secretary (esec)
+# ALFRD - Automated Ledger & Filing Research Database

 > Your personal AI-powered document management system that ingests, processes, and summarizes all your documents automatically.

-## What is esec?
+## What is ALFRD?

-**esec** (Electronic Secretary) is a personal document management system that uses AI to automatically process, categorize, and summarize your documents.
-Drop a photo of a bill, receipt, or any document into a watched folder, and esec will:
+**ALFRD** (Automated Ledger & Filing Research Database) is a personal document management system that uses AI to automatically process, categorize, and summarize your documents.
+Drop a photo of a bill, receipt, or any document into a watched folder, and ALFRD will:

 - **Extract text** using AI-powered OCR (Claude Vision API)
 - **Categorize** the document (bill, tax document, receipt, insurance, etc.)